• Loading stock data...

 4. Cut Down on Distractions

-Between the NBA, NFL, and MLB, the Association is the only league that allows player trades during its marquee event.
+Between the NBA, NFL, and MLB, The Association is the only league that allows player trades during its marquee event.
 During this year’s Finals, fans probably spent as much time discussing the Grizzlies trading Desmond Bane to the Magic and the record $10 billion valuation of the Lakers as they did talking about the seven-game Thunder-Pacers series.
 The distractions only continued on Sunday with superstar Kevin Durant’s trade to the Rockets.
-As Rob “Worlwide Wob” Perez noted on X: “Game 7 of the NBA Finals tonight and the entire day/pregame show is going to be spent discussing a blockbuster trade.
+As Rob “World Wide Wob” Perez noted on X: “Game 7 of the NBA Finals tonight and the entire day/pregame show is going to be spent discussing a blockbuster trade.
 Pull this shit during the Super Bowl and Roger Goodell would exile you like Napoleon.”

 5. Show the U.S. Anthem Before Every Finals Game

 Due to commercial constraints, the NFL doesn’t show the playing of the U.S. national anthem before regular-season game telecasts.
 But it does during big games, and it’s a highly anticipated part of the prelude to the Super Bowl.
 Why can’t the NBA do the same thing?
 Before Game 7, ESPN showed the singing of “The Star-Spangled Banner” for the only time in the entire series.
 “Suddenly Game 7 felt even bigger,” noted one TV executive as he watched Kristin Chenoweth belt out the anthem.
-ESPN also added player introductions before Game 5, then continued the practice for the restt of the series.
+ESPN also added player introductions before Game 5, then continued the practice for the rest of the series.
 Focusing on the faces of players and coaches as they face their moment of truth emphasizes they’re on the biggest stage of all.

-6. More Player Storytelling.
+6. More Player Storytelling

 I like the proposal by Logan Murdock of The Ringer that NBA media partners need to do more storytelling around less-established stars not named LeBron James or Steph Curry.
 What happens when these two aging legends don’t make the Finals?
-You’re stuck playing catch-up with viewers who know little to nothing about the young stars they’re watching.
+You’re stuck playing catchup with viewers who know little to nothing about the young stars they’re watching.
 If anything, NBA coverage focuses more on player transactions than up-and-coming players themselves, Murdock told Bryan Curtis on the Press Box podcast.
 “It’s legitimately exciting to watch these Finals and see this new crop of guys.
 But it doesn’t seem like the NBA is invested in educating us on who these new guys are,” said Murdock.

-7. Push back the Date of the NBA Draft
+7. Push Back the Date of the NBA Draft

 Linkedin